| Statement at City Council, Committee on Fire & Criminal Justice Services

 work hand in glove with developers, architects, and engineers from the

+start of a building project.
+Their input regarding safety is essential.
 We can NEVER again allow a building to be built that is

 immune from building codes and fire codes, like the Port Authority with